Hendryshi/ArchiveBlog/source/_posts/2020/05/Write-My-First-Game-MineSweeper.md

 }
 ```

+>To note that, as the timer uses a different thread from the main thread, If you want to call/raise the controls in your main thread in this timer function, you need to create another Invoke and use your main thread's controls in this Invoke, otherwise the program will raise an error.

-## Save my grades when breaking records
+## Save my score when breaking records
-To save my grades (I can see it when reopening my game), I use the property of userSetting.
-It is different from appSetting.
-AppSetting cannot be modified in the program, but userSetting you can change it or load it in your program.
+To save my scores, I use the property of userSetting.
+The differences between userSetting and appSetting is that appSetting cannot be modified in the program, but with userSetting you can change it or load it in your program.

+You need to define your all setting properties in your setting.cs file.

 ```csharp
 private void SetNewRecords()